Brown-Watkins House – NEW PRICE!

 - Lot Size: 0.66 acres / Zoning: Residential

 The Brown-Watkins House exemplifies the grand residences that were built for successful industrialists, tobacconists, merchants and professionals in turn of the century Oxford.
-Proudly proclaiming itself as the most beautiful village in the state, as early as 1830, Oxford grew into a bustling town that served as the center of education, culture and industry for the area.
-Today, the area north of downtown along College Street where the Brown-Watkins House is located continues to draw praise.
+Proudly proclaiming itself as the “most beautiful village in the state” as early as 1830, Oxford grew into a bustling town that served as the center of education, culture and industry for the area.
+Today, the area north of downtown along College Street where the Brown-Watkins House is located continues to draw praise as a broad shaded avenue where stylish homes and fine institutional buildings have been preserved.

 The historic Brown-Watkins House is under protective covenants held by Preservation North Carolina.
 Please contact Dawn Williams at firstname.lastname@example.org or 919-832-3652 x221 to request a copy of these covenants.